OGSarah/PhotoSafe/README.md

 - Swift Package Manager: For dependency management.
 - Core Data, Core Image, Core Graphics, Core Animation, CoreFoundation: For core functionality.
 - Keychain: For secure key storage.

-# Collaboration and Communication
-- Shape Up Methodology: Work in 6-week cycles with clear deliverables.
-- Remote Team: Use GitHub issues, pull requests, and Slack for communication.
-- Stakeholder Communication: Document technical decisions in clear, non-technical language for product managers and designers.

-# Learning Opportunities
-- Explore iOS 18’s new APIs (e.g., advanced Core Image features).
-- Stay updated with WWDC 2025 sessions for best practices.
-- Experiment with Swift 6’s concurrency model for future-proofing.

-# Deliverables
-- A fully functional PhotoSafe iOS app on the App Store.
-- A native SDK with documentation for third-party developers.
-- Comprehensive unit and UI tests.
-- CI/CD pipeline for automated builds and testing.
-- Secure, performant, and user-friendly photo vault experience.